Ryan-Page-2024/Classifying-Country/Images/README.md

 Key themes include:
 - **Love and Relationships**: Romantic relationships, as well as intimate, emotional bonds
-- **Family, Friends, Roles, and Roots**: Broader relationships, friends and family, as well as traditions and growing up
-- **Life and Time**: Existence, the passage of time, frequency and permanence, as well as milestones
-- **Emotions, Moral Beliefs, and States of Mind**: Internal feelings, moral beliefs, and psychological states
+- **Emotions, Morals, and Mind**: Internal feelings, loneliness, moral beliefs, and psychological states
-- **Freedom and Independence**: Aspirations for self-determination and autonomy, as well as feeling constraint
-- **Conflict, Struggle, Perseverance, and Resolution**: Challenges, fights, struggles, overcoming, and finality
+- **Conflict, Struggle, and Perseverance**: Challenges, fights, struggles, overcoming, and finality
+- **Family, Friends, and Roots**: Personal bonds with community, friends, and family, as well as traditions, a sense of home, and growing up
 - **Death, Faith, and Religion**: Focuses on mortality, the afterlife, spiritual practices, and spiritual concepts
+- **Life and Time**: Existence, the passage of time, change, frequency and permanence, as well as milestones
+- **Consumption and Indulgence**: References to food, drink, drugs, and alcohol, along with their associated effects
+- **Nature and the Environment**: The natural world, natural imagery, landscapes, climates, and the four seasons
+- **Gears and Gasoline**: Vehicles, manufacturers, travel, expressions that signify mobility, and resources for travel (e.g., gas, oil)
+- **Occupations, Work, and Money**: Specific work roles, societal functions, as well as class dynamics and status
+- **Geographic Identities**: Specific references to cities and states, as well as broader regions (e.g. Dixie, Nickajacks, etc.)
-- **Age and Nostalgia**: Reflections on age, reminiscing a general past, and memories
+- **Age, Nostalgia, and Memory**: Reflections on age, reminiscing a general past, and memories
-- **Music, Dance, and Celebration**: Captures music, dance, singing, and celebration
+- **Music, Dance, and Celebratione**: Captures music, dance, singing, and celebration
+- **Outliers**: Does not strongly align with any specific theme
 - **Americana**: National pride and iconic symbols (the flag, republic, cowboys, etc.)
-- **Gears and Gasoline**: Vehicles, manufacturers, travel, expressions that signify mobility and resources for travel (e.g., gas, oil, etc.)
-- **Occupations, Work, and Money**: Specific work roles and societal functions, as well as class dynamics amd status
-- **Consumption and Indulgence**: References to food, drink, drugs, and alcohol, along with their associated effects
 - **Hobbies, Pastimes, and Jokes**: Hobbies, moments of rest, joy, or simple pleasures, as well as jokes
-- **Nature, Weather, Seasons, and the Environment**: The natural world, natural imagery, landscapes, climates, and the four seasons
-- **Cities, States, and Geographic Identities**: Specific references to cities, states, and regions (e.g., Dixie, Nickajacks)
-- **Animals**: Creatures of the natural and domesticated realms
+- **Freedom and Independence**: Aspirations for self-determination and autonomy, as well as feeling constraint
 - **Law and Justice**: Captures concepts of equality, crime, retribution, and punishment
+- **Animals**: References to creatures of the natural and domesticated realms
-- **Technology and Modern Life**: Advancements that shape society, culture, and daily life
+- **Technology and Modern Life**: Advancements that shape society, culture, and daily life, as well as modern living
-- **Outliers**: Words that do not strongly align with any specific theme

 <br>